Nationals vs. Blue Jays Player Props Betting Odds

 Thomas Stats

-- Thomas has 146 hits with 32 doubles, three triples, 20 home runs and 32 walks.
-He has driven in 69 runs with 16 stolen bases.
+- Thomas has recorded 146 hits with 32 doubles, three triples, 20 home runs and 32 walks.
+He has driven in 69 runs with 17 stolen bases.

 Thomas Recent Games